 It’s hard to fault the wineries.
 They’re just trying to distinguish their products and stay ahead of consumer trends, which are good business practices.
 Wineries must pay higher prices for larger wine bottles, and also higher fright costs to ship their wine, so it’s likely that the wineries have done the cost/benefit analysis and have concluded that larger bottles make sense.

 Manufacturers of wine cabinets and wine racks have an obligation to follow changes in consumer trends.
-At Le Cache, we only sell wine cabinets with Universal racking to accommodate larger bottle sizes.
+At Le Cache wine cabinets, we only sell wine cabinets with Universal racking to accommodate larger bottle sizes.
 Our all-wood racks will handle bottles without ripping the labels or scratching the bottles, saving the bulk storage area for magnums.